Complex-data/MUSER_Paddle/README.md

 ## Prepare wiki corpus
 1) Download the <a href="https://dumps.wikimedia.org/enwiki/latest/">English Wikipedia </a> or <a href="https://dumps.wikimedia.org/zhwiki/latest/">Chinese Wikipedia</a>.
 2) Extract the Wikipedia through <a href="https://github.com/attardi/wikiextractor">wikiextractor</a>.
-3) Import Wiki into <a href="https://github.com/elastic/elasticsearch">ElasticSearch</a> to get a text database.
-4) Query in ES to generate the corresponding corpus, then process the corpus to get a jsonl file with documents as elements.
+3) Use faiss to index doc and search evidence for the claims, stentence-transformer base model can be found <a href="https://huggingface.co/sentence-transformers">here </a>.

 ## Index a list of documents:
 ```
-python multi_step_retriever_paddle.py --index example_docs.jsonl
+python multi_step_retriever_paddle.py --index wiki.jsonl
 ```